Dima336l/C-Coursework-1/README.md

 # C++ Library Management System

-This C++ project is a simple yet effective Library Management System.
-It allows users to manage books, members, and book transactions within a library.
+This C++ project represents an efficient library management system, providing users with a simple interface to manage books, members and transactions​

 ## Key Features
 - Book and member management